IGM-202-2225/project-2-meaton96/README.md

     -   Space bar to fire a bullet
     -   Bullets can interact with dinosaurs and trees, bullets kills dinosaurs and also will knock trees over

-## Trex
+## T-rex

-A carniverous agent that will wander around and hunt smaller creatures (NYI)
+A carniverous agent that will wander around and hunt smaller creatures

 ### Wander